 This table shows the validated and fully supported File Sharing domains.

 The desktop application versions of Google Drive and Dropbox are currently not supported as File Sharing domains.
-As a result, users are not able to access these applications when SIA Proxy is enabled and the File Sharing option is available in the policy configuration.
-To continue using these applications, you need to select the Allow option in the File Sharing policy option or you can create a custom list that contains the domain of the specific application you don't want analyzed in your network.
-After you create a custom list, assign an Allow action to permit access for domains in that list.
+As a result, users are not able to access these applications when SIA Proxy is enabled and and the File Sharing category is added to the access control settings of a policy.
+To continue using these applications, you need to select the Allow action for the File Sharing category or you can create a custom exception list that contains the domain of the specific application you don't want analyzed in your network.

-Similarly, if there are supported file sharing services that you want to allow or that you want to block, you can create a custom list that includes the domains of the service or services.
-In the policy configuration, you can then assign the action you need.
-For example, if you want to specifically block one service while scanning and classifying threats in the other services, you can assign the Block action to the custom list with the service you want to block.
+Similarly, if there are supported file sharing services that you want to allow or that you want to block, you can create a custom exception or block list that includes the domains of the service or services.
+You can then assign the exception or block list to your policy.
+For example, if you want to specifically block one service while scanning and classifying threats in the other supported services, you can create a custom block list that contains the service you want to block, and you can configure the Allow action for the File Sharing category.

-Alternatively, if you do not want to analyze downloads with inline payload analysis or your organization is not licensed for SIA Advanced Threat, you can block all file sharing services by blocking the File Sharing AUP category.
+Alternatively, if you do not want to analyze downloads with inline payload analysis or your organization is not licensed for SIA Advanced Threat, you can block all file sharing services by blocking the File Sharing category in the Access Control settings..